Close

 In contrast, what might we expect to see from a more sentientist news, one committed to evidence and reason and having compassion for all sentient beings?
 Some suggestions:

-• Good news as well as bad - based on data (if you want to understand the world, rely more on data sources like OurWorldInData, Faunalytics, Beautiful News, the Centre for Humanitarian Data or Sentience Institute and less on news headlines)
+• Good news as well as bad – based on data (if you want to understand the world, rely more on data sources like OurWorldInData, Faunalytics, Beautiful News, Fix the News, the Centre for Humanitarian Data or Sentience Institute and less on news headlines)

-• Coverage including all sentient beings - yes, that means talking about farmed and wild animals (this paper suggests extending humanitarian data visualisations to include non-human sentients)
+• Coverage including all sentient beings – yes, that means talking about farmed and wild animals (this paper suggests extending humanitarian data visualisations to include non-human sentients.
+And this episode of The Animal Turn podcast focuses on including nonhuman sentients in the news.)

 • Stories and headlines more prioritised by impact on sentient beings (we might see more stories about animal farming, global health, global poverty, violence and oppression, catastrophic and existential risks…)